MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 1. To configure devices to use the Fabrikam – all users list example, go to the site list contents page and copy the **Site list ID**.
 2. For the device group you pick, select **Enabled** and enter the**Site list ID** in the Configure the Enterprise Mode Cloud Site List policy.
 3. You can run **gpupdate/force** from  the Command Prompt to update the device with the policy or wait for the group policy to take effect.
-After the policy is updated you can verify that Microsoft Edge is reading the cloud site list by going to [edge://compat/enterprise](edge://compat/enterprise).
-Note that you need to be signed into Microsoft Edge.
+After the policy is updated, you can verify that Microsoft Edge is reading the cloud site list by going to [edge://compat/enterprise](edge://compat/enterprise).
+You need to be signed into Microsoft Edge.

-## Manage site list content on the M365 Admin Center
+## Manage site list content on the Microsoft 365 Admin Center

 Use the following steps as a guide for managing site list content.